iomicroservices/baselink-nuxt/content/services/tradespeople/gas-heating-engineer/thermostat-repair-replacement.md

 We repair and replace all types of thermostats, including manual, programmable, wireless and smart models.
 Your engineer will inspect the device, test functionality and determine whether a repair or full replacement is the most efficient solution.

 #description
 Common services include fault diagnosis, wireless pairing, battery replacement and recalibration for improved accuracy.
-If your thermostat isn’t reading the temperature correctly or isn’t communicating with your boiler, we’ll get it sorted.
+If your thermostat isn't reading the temperature correctly or isn't communicating with your boiler, we'll get it sorted.

 #description
 If you're upgrading, our engineers can supply and install smart thermostats from leading brands — with full setup, mobile app pairing, and heating zone configuration to help you take control of your energy usage.

 #description
 We also check for compatibility with your existing heating system, so everything works safely and as intended.
-Whether it’s for a single room or a zoned setup, we ensure a seamless installation with no fuss.
+Whether it's for a single room or a zoned setup, we ensure a seamless installation with no fuss.

 #description
 Booking through BaseLink is quick and fully online.
 Submit your request in minutes, receive an instant quote, and choose a convenient time for your repair or installation.